 But how do we stop the plastic madness?

 Another big step we can make is to recognize the term “single use.”
 We’ve been conditioned to think that using something once then disposing of it is normal.
-Identify where single use plastics are creeping into your life.
+Identify where single use plastic is creeping into your life and reduce what you bring home.
 Is it plastic shopping bags?
 Plastic bottles?
 Packaging?
 Once you recognize this, you can start to take steps to eliminate these items.

-20+ ways to reduce the amount of plastic in your life
+20+ ways to reduce single use plastic in your life

 Instead of bringing mayonnaise and mustard and relish home in plastic bottles and jars, learn to make your own.
 Same goes for salad dressings.
 Will you still be buying some ingredients in plastic?
 Probably.
 But it will be far fewer containers than if you were buying individual condiments.

-For the love of all that is holy, if you are a rabid Keurig coffee fan (and I know there are lots of you!) go get one of these.
+For the love of all that is holy, if you are a rabid Keurig coffee fan (and I know there are lots of you!) go get a refillable K-cup.
 And while regular coffee filters are paper (not plastic) you can just as easily replace yours with a reusable version that will probably last your lifetime.

 Seriously.
 From cookies to carrots, it seems like everything is available in pre-packaged portions these days, all wrapped in plastic.
 Take ten minutes at the beginning of the week and prepare your own snacks to fill reusable containers.
 You can even make your own Jello cups!